0%

 Theodore Kruczek

-SGP4-XP: A Technical Leap in Satellite Tracking
+SGP4-XP, a Technical Leap in Satellite Tracking

 The legacy Simplified General Perturbations 4 (SGP4) model has served the community well, but the introduction of the SGP4-XP (eXtended Perturbations) marks a notable advancement in the accuracy and reliability of orbital predictions.